manasip24/Cardiac-Care-Healthcare-Data-Analysis-/README.md

 ## Contributor
 - Manasi H. Patil

-We invite you to join us on this journey towards better cardiac care and improved health outcomes.
+I invite you to join us on this journey towards better cardiac care and improved health outcomes.
 Please don't hesitate to reach out with any questions or ideas you may have.
 Together, we can make a positive impact on healthcare.